 Other Names: Hyoscyamus niger, Black Nightshade, Devil’s Eye, Henbells, Jupiter’s Bean, Poison Tobacco, Stinking Nightshade

 Ruling Deities: Apollo, Belenos, Hades, Hecate, Jupiter, Thor, Zeus

 The Henbane plant is found in the Northern U.S.A. and throughout Canada as well as Europe.
 In European folk magic it was used by men to attract love and/or a wife and it was also burned outside to cause rain.
 In ancient Greek medicine it was used as a sedative and in Greek folk magic Henbane was used for divination and it can also be found in incense recipes for raising shades up from the underworld.
 It was also used as an aphrodisiac and in love potions to force someone into love.
-Henbane was commonly found as an ingredient in beers and wines up until the Middle Ages as well.
-However, this plant is also highly toxic and hallucinogenic and like the other Solanaceae is better only used externally.
+Henbane was commonly found as an ingredient in beers and wines up until the Middle Ages, however, this plant is toxic and hallucinogenic and, like the other Solanaceae, is better used externally.
 For witchcraft it can be added in proper dosages to flying ointments or in an aphrodisiac massage oil.

 Other Names: Mandragora officinarum, Atropa mandragora, Alraun, Brain Thief, Circeum, Circoea, Djinn’s Eggs, Golden Apples of Aphrodite, Mandragora, Mandragor, Mannikin, Sorcerer’s Root, Witches’ Mannikin, Womandrake,

 Ruling Deities & Spirits: Aphrodite, Circe, Hathor, Hecate, Medea, Prometheus